"Josiah," Nathan said, sitting beside the preacher at the fire. "Get some rest. Sam's watching."

-"Who?"
+"Who's there?"
 Ezra muttered.
 "Prudence?
 Dorette?
 Are you still here?"
 His voice sounded so sad.
 "Sorry.
 Thought we made it.
 Fell asleep.
 Sorry, dreadfully."

 "No, Ezra, it's me.
 It's JD," JD replied, grateful to hear the southerner's voice.
 The lantern was descending toward him.
 Good, he'd have light again.

-"Mr. Dunne?"
+"JD?"
 Ezra tried to open his eyes, but instantly shut them and flipped the blanket back over his head.
 "No, no, no!
 Too bright."

 "I gotta see what I'm doin', Ezra," JD said.
 "Can you sit up?
 Nathan figures he knows how to get ya out."
 Ezra mumbled something JD couldn't hear and let the sheriff pull back the blanket again.